Police: Woman burglarized homes while families attend funerals

 GREENBURGH, New York (WABC) --Police in Westchester arrested a woman accused of burglarizing homes while the families attended funeral services.

-Greenburgh Police say Latonia Shelecia Steward last broke into a home in Irvington back in February.
+Greenburgh Police say Latonia Shelecia Stewart last broke into a home in Irvington back in February.

 Investigators believe each burglary happened after an obituary detailed funeral arrangements.